 - Disinterest in food and eating

-The effects of malnutrition can have a profound impact on health and wellbeing.
-Physical, as well as, mental health can deteriorate rapidly when an individual is not able to provide their body with the nutrients and energy needed.
+The effects of malnutrition can have a profound impact on a person’s health and well-being.
+Physical and mental health can deteriorate rapidly when an individual is not able to provide their body with necessary nutrients and energy.

-Without adequate muscular strength, posture can become stooped causing strain and pain in the neck, back, and shoulders.
-As well, the risk of falls increases with a reduction in strength and mobility.
+- Without adequate muscular strength, posture can become stooped causing strain and pain in the neck, back and shoulders.

-When malnutrition is present the immune system may also be impacted.
-Healing after an injury or surgery is typically much slower and individuals are more susceptible to illness and infection.
+- Malnutrition can also affect the immune system, where healing may be slowed after an injury or surgery, and individuals may be more susceptible to illness and infection.

-And keep it simple when selecting foods and beverages for meals and snacks.
-Follow these guidelines to ensure you provide your body with the important nutrients and energy it needs.
+Keep it simple when selecting foods and beverages for meals and snacks.
+Follow these guidelines to help make sure you provide your body with the important nutrients and energy it needs to feel your best.

 - When possible, include a variety of colorful fruits and veggies in your eating pattern.

 - Include sources of protein throughout the day.
-This might include eggs, fish, chicken, dairy, beef, nuts and pork.
+This might include eggs, fish, chicken, dairy, beef and nuts.

 - Hydration is important.
-Drinking tea, water, juice, and milk can provide your body with the fluid it requires.
+Drink tea, water, juice and milk and choose foods high in water content like cucumbers and watermelon to provide your body with the fluid it requires.

 Mom's Meals® can help

 Nutrition and wellness are at the core of Mom’s Meals.
 Our professional chefs and registered dietitians create nutritionally tailored meals to support better health.
 We offer more than 60 great tasting meals from nine different condition-specific menus.
 Plus, you can choose every meal in every delivery.